yldio/yld.io/README.md

 CMS_CRUD=(copy from Netlify - Build & Deploy - Environment - Edit variables - CMS_CRUD.
 Read below why copy)
 ```

 The meetup contentful lambda script uses [Contentful's Content Management API](https://www.contentful.com/developers/docs/references/content-management-api/).
-This requires a *Content Management Token* and NOT a Content Delivery Token (Content Delivery can only give you the info that's there, you can't CRUD entries).
+This requires a _Content Management Token_ and NOT a Content Delivery Token (Content Delivery can only give you the info that's there, you can't CRUD entries).
 A CMT can only be viewed just after it has been generated.
 In theory these are Personal Tokens and each user can generate their own, but for simplicity's sake, it's easier for everyone to use the same one in their env file.
 Should you need to generate a new CMT, you can do so from contentful/settings/API keys/Content management tokens.
 The one used in Netlify is the "cms-crud" one.
-The token used in Netlify / production is registered with the apis@yld.io's Contentful account.
+The token used in Netlify production is registered with the apis@yld.io's Contentful account.

 You can now run: